 - Respiratory arrest

-As we note above, recognizing any of the symptoms of drug abuse or overdose should lead to getting treatment for problematic behaviors.
-Symptoms of overdosing on fentanyl should lead to immediate emergency response: calling 911 or getting to the emergency room as soon as possible.
-In addition to these emergency measures, naloxone (or Narcan) is a recently developed drug that serves as an antidote to the overdose symptoms outlined above.
-If naloxone is available, directions should be carefully followed for the administration to reverse the fentanyl side effects.
+Recognizing any of the symptoms of drug abuse or overdose should lead to getting treatment.
+Signs of fentanyl overdose should lead to immediately calling 911 or getting to the emergency room as soon as possible.
+If naloxone (Narcan) is available, directions should be carefully followed for the administration to reverse the fentanyl side effects.

 In addition to building up an understanding of drug abuse and drug overdose as a whole, it is just as important to get professional help for what may be an addiction to fentanyl.
 While having overdosed on the drug is not necessarily the same thing as being addicted, it may be a sign that fentanyl abuse or fentanyl addiction is present.
 Some of the ways that you can seek out help for this include:

-- Narcotics Anonymous: This is a support group that accepts anyone and everyone who struggles with addiction in any form.
+- 12-step groups – These support groups accept anyone who struggles with addiction in any form.